PM announces digital contact-tracing app

 The Government is still looking at other digital contact-tracing apps, Ardern said.

-The Government will also reinstate the 100% funding band for teacher-led ECE services after it was scrapped by the previous Government in 2010, Ardern said.
+The Government will also reinstate the 100 per cent funding band for teacher-led ECE services after it was scrapped by the previous Government in 2010, Ardern said.

 It will cost $278.2 million to restore, she said in a post-Budget announcement.